ilybevy/article-timeline/README.md

 # Timeline Generator

-Timeline Generator is a small pipeline that turns a document collection into a timeline of periods.
+Timeline Generator turns a collection of research papers into a clear timeline of thematic periods.
-The idea is simple:

-- Group documents by publication year.
-- Learn topic distributions from the corpus.
-- Merge nearby years into coherent segments.
-- Use lambda to control how many segments you get.
+In simple terms, it helps answer:
+- What were the main themes in each time window?
+- When to choose to split the timeline segment?
+- How can we summarize each period with representative papers and concise descriptions?

 This README focuses on how the project works and how to run it, without heavy math.